A sexually healthy and responsible congregation is free from sexual abuse, sexual harassment, and sexual misconduct. Congregations need:

 A safer congregation policy is the work of the entire congregation and touches on all aspects of congregational life.
 The resources below are meant to help guide your congregation through the process of evaluating and/or updating a current policy and creating a policy if none exists currently.

 We recommend the following resources to help Unitarian Universalist congregations adopt and implement policies and procedures for sexual safety.

 Sexually Safer Best Practice Initiative.
-The Religious Institute has partnered with the Unitarian Universalist Association and has created a list of the most important policies and practices that every congregation – regardless of size, theology, location, or demographic composition – should have in place.
-Congregations that achieve at least three-quarters of the policies and practices can be publicly designated as Sexually Safer Best Practice Congregations and display the seal.
-Visit the Religious Institute’s website to watch the short videos to learn how your congregation can become a Sexually Safer Best Practice Congregation.
+The Religious Institute, which has now closed, partnered with the Unitarian Universalist Association and created a list of the most important policies and practices that every congregation – regardless of size, theology, location, or demographic composition – should have in place.
+Though the initiative is no longer active, the recommendations are still helpful for congregational safety.
+Learn more about the 18 Sexually Safer Best Practices from the Religious Institute.